Promotions and Events

 (Photo by MAK - Left to right: Marino Tumpic, Gabrijel Erman, Zeljko Mogoros, Zorislav Sojat, Petar Gljuscic and Miroslav Ambrus-Kis.
 "Veli Joze" rover is in front.)

-AUV has own ambitious plans to build and launch pico-satellite, and lunar lander with lunar rover capable for autonomous exploration of unknown surroundings for two weeks.
-The have launched first satellites with stratospheric balloons, built a mockup of lander, and rover "Veli Jo탑e" has passed the first test of autonomuos exploration in wild between Rovinj and Rovinjsko Selo - 12 kilometers!
-The rover, "Veli Joze" ("Big Joe") named as Istrian medieval fairytale hero.
+AUV has ambitious plans to build and launch a pico-satellite, and a lunar lander with lunar rover capable of autonomous exploration of unknown surroundings for two weeks.
+The have launched their first satellites with stratospheric balloons, built a mockup of a lunar lander, and their rover "Veli Joze" has passed the first test of autonomous exploration in the wilds between Rovinj and Rovinjsko Selo - 12 kilometers!
+The rover, "Veli Joze" ("Big Joe") is named after an Istrian medieval fairytale hero.

-Team SYNERGY MOON is delighted to embrace AU Vidulini to Team's membership and will provide everything necessary to build, test and land a rover to a Moon surface which will be built an basis of "Veli Jo탑e" as a bigger prototype.
-As the reverse partnership with projects of AUV Synergy Moon LLC would also like to handle the launch of their Croatian Satellite, be part of that project.
+Team SYNERGY MOON is delighted to embrace AU Vidulini as part of Team Synergy Moon and will provide everything necessary to build, test and land a production version of "Veli Joze" to the lunar surface.
+Synergy Moon will also handle the launch of their Croatian Satellite.

 Put Your Art on the Moon with the Team SYNERGY MOON ART Capsule